 A charging profile allows electric vehicle charging station owners to dynamically balance the output of their charging stations in response to different demand combinations throughout the day.
 It allows owners to instantaneously leverage other intermittent input sources (solar, wind, etc) and provide higher charging capacities to their EV drivers.
 This control can allow station owners to bias different charging stations to provide “fast” charging while still maintaining adequate charge capacities at their “slower” remaining charging stations.

-How Can Charging Station Models Become OCCP Compliant for Free?
+How Can Charging Station Models Become OCPP Compliant for Free?

 OCPP 1.6 implementation is possible through a standard compliance toolkit that can be incorporated into certification programs.
 10 major manufacturers of EV charging stations have already certified 25 charging station models through EV Connect’s Electric Charge Station (EVCS) Certification.